MarianaPantelic/Bitcoin-Price/README.md

 - Uses react-input-calendar npm to choose the desired dates.

 - Uses chartjs npm to display the prices in a chart.

+- You can find the backend application [here](https://github.com/MarianaPantelic/Bitcoin-Price-Backend)